The Coalition for Children

 • Sending a text or call a friend or loved one that you are thinking of

-• Think of things that other have done for you and that make you feel good and spread that kindness to others!
+• Think of things that other have done for you and that make you feel good, then spread that kindness to others!

 Picture